 - 1 cup walnuts, cut into generous pieces

-- Note: It will be a more delicious loaf if you use whole dates and cut them yourself rather than using pre-diced, packaged dates-they are too sweet and the pieces are too small.
+- It will be a more delicious loaf if you use whole dates and cut them yourself rather than using pre-diced packaged dates-they are too sweet and the pieces are too small.

 - Adjust an oven rack one-third up from the bottom of the oven and preheat the oven to 350F degrees.
 Butter a 9.25 x 5 x 3-inch loaf pan.
 Or use two or more smaller pans if you with.
 Dust the pan (or pans) with fine, dry plain bread crumbs and tap over the sink or a piece of paper to shake out excess crumbs.

-- Sift together the flour, baking soda, salt, cinnamon, and cloves.
+- Sift together 2 cups flour, ¼ cup almond flour, 2 teaspoons baking soda, ½ teaspoon salt, 1 ½ teaspoons cinnamon, and ½ teaspoon cloves.
 Set aside.

 - It is not necessary to use an electric mixer for this, although you can if you wish (I don't.
 I use a large spoon to just stir everything and that is how I will instruct the rest of the recipe.)

-- In a large bowl, stir the eggs lightly to mix.
-Add the sugar and oil and then stir.
-Mix in the pumpkin, the dates and walnuts.
+- In a large bowl, stir 2 eggs lightly to mix.
+Add 2 cups brown sugar and ½ cup oil and then stir.
+Mix in 2 cups pumpkin,1 cup dates and 1 cup walnuts.
 Now add the sifted dry ingredients and stir only until they are smoothly incorporated.

 - Turn into the prepared pan(s) and smooth the top(s).